obra/Youtube2Webpage/README.md

 # Youtube-to-Webpage

-Youtube-to-Webpage is a Perl script to create a Webpage from a Youtube hosted video.
-The HTML webpage contains a transcript of the video from the closed captions, including screenshots.
+Youtube-to-Webpage is a Perl script to create a webpage from a Youtube video with a transcript generated from the video's closed captions paired with screenshots of the video.

 ```./yt-to-webpage.pl project-name videoURL```